New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- At home, the Dolphins have one win ATS (1-1) as 6-point underdogs or greater.
+- At home, the Dolphins have one win ATS (1-1) as 6.5-point underdogs or greater.

-- This season, Miami has hit the over in four of eight games at home.
+- In four of eight home games this year, Miami has hit the over.

-- The average point total in Dolphins home games this season is 43.9 points, 4.4 more than this contest's over/under (39.5).
+- The average point total in Dolphins home games this season is 43.9 points, 4.4 more than this matchup's over/under (39.5).

-- New England is 5-2 against the spread, and 6-1 overall, on the road.

-- The Patriots have one win ATS (1-1) as 6-point favorites or more on the road.

-- This year, in seven road games, New England has gone over the total twice.
+- In seven away games this year, New England has gone over the total twice.

 Powered by Data Skrive.